 Figure 1.
 We present an efficient variational scheme to solve uncalibrated photometric stereo under general lighting.
-Given a set of input RGB images captured from the same viewing angle but under unknown, varying general illumination (top, M=20 images were acquired in an office under daylight, while freely moving a hand-held LED light source), fine-detailed reflectance and shape (bottom, we show the estimated albedo and perspective depth maps) are recovered by an end-to-end variational approach.
+Given a set of input RGB images captured from the same viewing angle but under unknown, varying general illumination (top, M = 20 images were acquired in an office under daylight, while freely moving a hand-held LED light source), fine-detailed reflectance and shape (bottom, we show the estimated albedo and perspective depth maps) are recovered by an end-to-end variational approach.

-- A real 3D-surface represented as a depth map is recovered, rather than possibly non-integrable normals; - It is robust, due to the use of Cauchy's robust Mestimator and Huber-TV albedo regularization; - It is computationally efficient, thanks to a tailored lagged block coordinate descent scheme initialized using a simple balloon-like shape.
+- The joint estimation of shape, reflectance and general lighting is formulated as an end-to-end, mathematically transparent variational problem; - A real 3D-surface represented as a depth map is recovered, rather than possibly non-integrable normals; - It is robust, due to the use of Cauchy's robust Mestimator and Huber-TV albedo regularization; - It is computationally efficient, thanks to a tailored lagged block coordinate descent scheme initialized using a simple balloon-like shape.

-After reviewing related works in Section 2, we discuss in Section 3 the spherical harmonics-based image formation model considered in this work.
-It can be inverted using the variational approach to the joint recovery of depth, albedo and lighting which is discussed in Section 4.
+After reviewing related works in Section 2, we discuss in Section 3 the image formation model considered in this work.
+It can be inverted using the variational approach in Section 4.
 A dedicated numerical solution is then introduced in Section 5 and empirically evaluated in Section 6.
 Section 7 eventually draws the conclusion of this research.

-^{}Authors contributed equally.
+\Authors contributed equally.